tokkonopapa/WordPress-IP-Geo-Block/_posts/2015-04-19-How-wp-zep-works.md

 {% endhighlight %}

 If WP-ZEP blocks the action `do-my-action`, users on the public facing pages can not have any services via the ajax call.
-So in this case, validating IP address by county code is all has to be done.
+So in this case, all this plugin has to do is validating IP address by county code.

 This causes a serious problem:
 [vulnerability in Slider Revolution][Slider-Rev] cannot be blocked when the attack comes from the permitted country.
 To protect against this kind of attack, you should add following snippet into your `functions.php`.
-(I should implement this kind of WAF functionality in the future!)
+(Should I implement this kind of WAF functionality in the future?)

 {% highlight php startinline %}
 add_filter( 'ip-geo-block-admin', 'my_protectives' );